One weekend in Maia Portugal: tips on doing, seeing, staying, and eating

-Arriving at night hindered my ability to find my bearings, but I spotted my main point of reference immediately, the four-star Hotel Premium Aeroporto where I was staying, less than five minutes within walking distance from the metro station.
+Arriving at night limited my ability to find my bearings, but I spotted my main point of reference immediately: the four-star Hotel Premium Aeroporto where I stayed, less than five minutes within walking distance from the metro station.

 Understanding the History, heritage, and culture of Maia

-Later in the morning, as Sandra and Mário showed us around the City Council building, we would talk about some of the strict rules the city has to obey in the name of sustainability and planned growth.
+Later in the morning, as Sandra and Mário showed us around the City Council building, we’d talk about some of the strict rules to build a sustainable, planned city.

 For some, being nitpicky about the size of a sidewalk stone or the height of buildings may seem like a waste of time.

 But once you see Maia from the top, whether you’re flying to Aeroporto Sá Carneiro or you’re on a guided tour to Torre do Lidador, you understand it’s for the sake of harmony and balance.

 I saw a glimpse of this tower on the evening of my arrival, and I ignored it.